C F Møller Architects

 The Natural History Museum

+The design, supply and site installation of Jordan's Whitbed Portland limestone flooring was completed in October 2008.
 The scope of the stone package included the two main atrium floors and both grand staircases.